Your guide to family events in Greenville, Spartanburg and beyond this weekend - NewsBreak

 The Collective Memory Project: Stories from Hurricane Helene , is a history preservation project of the Upcountry History Museum.
 The Collective Memory Project seeks to preserve the stories, photographs, and experiences of Upstate residents, during and after Hurricane Helene.
 Share via this Google form or at the museum.

-Books Over Cookies with Constance Lombardo, author of “Itty Bitty Betty Blob,” is at 3 p.m.
-Oct.
-20 at The Gallery at M. Judson.
-This is a ticketed event.
-For details, visit mjudsonbooks.com/event/books-over-cookies-with-constance-lombardo .

-Tell Me About It Tuesday: Orangutans is at 10:30 a.m. and 12:30 p.m.
-Oct.
-22 at the Greenville Zoo.
-Included with admission.
-For details, visit greenvillezoo.com .

-“Encanto: The Sing-Along Film Concert” is at 6:30 p.m.
-Oct.
-22 at the Peace Center.
+“Sesame Street Live!
+Say Hello” is at 2 p.m.
+Nov.
+9 at the Peace Center.
+Tickets are on sale now.
 Visit peacecenter.org .

-Movies at the Mill: “Halloweentown” is at 6:30 p.m.
-Oct.
-23 at The Mill at Fountain Inn.
-Visit themillatfountaininn.com .

-Let There Be Mom’s Annual Dine Out for Mom is at restaurants across the Upstate on Oct.
-24. Participating restaurants will donate 20 percent of their sales from the entire day to help preserve the legacies of Upstate parents with life-threatening illnesses.
-Dine in, carry out, catering and gift card purchases are included.
-For details, visit lettherebemom.org and lettherebemom.org/dine-out-for-mom-2024 .

 This article originally appeared on Greenville News: Your guide to family events in Greenville, Spartanburg and beyond this weekend